Develatio/django-tradukoj/README.md

 * Namespaces to separate projects or big sections of your app
 * JSON tree generation with your translations
 * django-rest-framework urls/views/serializers
-* django-rest-framework fields to be used in serializers with fallback feature
+* django-rest-framework fields to be used in serializers
+* Fallback translation for drf fields
 * Translate model fields
-* Languaje detection
+* Languaje detection endpoint
 * RTL - LTR support
-* .po files Import/Export
+* PO files Import/Export
-* Public/Private translations separation
+* Public/Private translations isolation

 ## Quick start